antonioCoco/RunasCs/README.md

                             Compatible only with -f flags:
                                 1 - CreateProcessWithTokenW
                                 2 - CreateProcessWithLogonW
+	-b, --bypass-uac
+                            if this flag is specified RunasCs will try a UAC bypass to spawn a process without token limitation (not filtered).

 Examples:
     Run a command as a specific local user